 Authors: Özgün Aydın from ICRON and Lieneke van Boxel from CQM

-Predictive maintenance is a hot topic among executives from companies across various sectors – from manufacturing to public transport to mining to logistics.
-A cutting-edge maintenance strategy, predictive maintenance (which is also widely referred to as condition-based maintenance) harnesses the power of IoT, data, and advanced analytics algorithms to monitor and gauge the condition of a company’s assets (such as production machines, airplanes, trains, trucks, and cranes) on an ongoing basis, predict precisely when these assets will need maintenance, and recommend the optimal window of time in which to schedule and perform maintenance activities.
+Predictive maintenance is a hot topic among executives from manufacturing to public transportation to mining to logistics.
+Predictive maintenance - also known as condition-based maintenance- can harness the power of IoT, data, and advanced analytics algorithms to monitor and gauge the condition of a company’s assets (such as production machines, airplanes, trains, trucks, and cranes) on an ongoing basis, predict precisely when these assets will need maintenance, and recommend the optimal time window in which to schedule and perform maintenance activities.

-A growing number of companies are discovering that predictive maintenance-based planning and operations – which allows them to foresee asset failures and carry out maintenance only when it is utterly necessary (rather than conducting routine preventive maintenance according to a prescribed schedule or corrective maintenance after an asset actually breaks down) – can enable them to minimize asset downtime and maintenance costs.
+A growing number of companies are discovering that predictive maintenance-based planning and operations can enable them to minimize asset downtime and maintenance costs.
 Many of these companies are interested in implementing predictive maintenance strategies, tools, and technologies, but they don’t know how to make it happen.

-Step #1: Determine exactly what you want to predict.
+1. Determine exactly what you want to predict

-As is the case when starting any project, it is imperative to clearly and precisely define the scope of the implementation of the predictive maintenance- based planning system as well as the goals of the initiative.
-One of the common pitfalls of these types of project is that companies fail to determine exactly what they want to predict – and instead have only a vague, general goal of wanting to predict and prevent asset failures.
+As is the case when starting any project, it is imperative to clearly and precisely define the scope of the implementation of the predictive - based maintenance planning system as well as the goals of the initiative.
+One of the common pitfalls of these types of projects is that companies fail to determine exactly what they want to predict – and instead have only a vague, general goal of wanting to predict and prevent asset failures.

-Step #2: Ascertain which data you need and assess the quality of this data.
+2. Ascertain which data you need and assess the quality of this data

-Step #4: Generate optimized plans and schedules that enable predictive maintenance.
+4. Generate optimized plans and schedules that enable predictive maintenance

-Fueled by the data and advanced analytics, the algorithmic planning and optimization system will then automatically generate optimal maintenance plans and schedules for particular assets that:
+Fuelled by the data and advanced analytics, the algorithmic planning and optimization system will then automatically generate optimal maintenance plans and schedules for assets that: